-When a school identifies a pupil as requiring SEN support, it should ensure that expectations regarding assessment, quality first teaching, interventions and resources as described in the relevant table are met swiftly.
 The pupil's response to these interventions should then be monitored over time.
 In order for a need to be a special educational need, a significant negative impact on the educational access and educational outcomes of the pupil must be demonstrated.

 Pupils who do not make sufficient progress with SEN support may need a higher level of support.
-In order to ascertain whether they meet the thresholds for an education health and care plan, the school, other professionals or family should consult the grids for statutory action and consider whether the needs described match the needs of the pupil and whether the interventions described match the interventions needed by the pupil if additional resource was made available.
+In order to ascertain whether they meet the suggested thresholds for an education health and care plan, the school, other professionals or family should consult the grids for statutory action and consider whether the needs described match the needs of the pupil and whether the interventions described match the interventions needed by the pupil if additional resource was made available.

-Achieving for children is committed to the principle of effective partnership between professionals, parents, children and young people in planning and decision making with regard to identification, intervention and review for pupils with SEN.

-This is encapsulated in the term 'co-production'.
-This guidance is intended to ensure that decision making is transparent and equitable.
+Achieving for Children is committed to the principle of effective partnership between professionals, parents, children and young people in planning and decision making with regard to identification, intervention and review for pupils with SEN. This is encapsulated in the term 'co-production'.
+This guidance is intended to support transparent and equitable decision making.

 High quality teaching that is differentiated and personalised will meet the needs of the majority of children and young people.
 Only a few pupils will need provision that is additional to, or different from, this basic entitlement.
 High quality teaching is at the heart of SEN provision.
 Some pupils will require additional short term intervention aimed at enabling them to catch up with their peers.
-This catch-up provision is not SEN provision and therefore pupils who have this provision should not be identified as having SEN. Only those who require provision that is personalised to a high degree and delivered for the longer term should be described as needing SEN intervention and therefore having SEN.
+This catch-up provision is not SEN provision and therefore pupils who have this provision should not be identified as having SEN. Only those who require provision that is personalised to a high degree and delivered for the longer term should be described as needing SEN intervention and therefore having SEN. Schools have funding called the notional SEN budget that is available to meet the needs of most children with SEN. Only a few children will have needs so significant that the school requires the top-up funding available from an EHCP.